-The options for disposal of the Class 2 dredged material (70,000 m3) from the Maritime Village are, in order of preference:
+The options for disposal of the Class 2 element of dredged sediment from the Maritime Village / Marina are, in order of preference:

 - 1. Filled to Berth 52/53 under a revised IE licence subject to availability of receptor capacity; - 2.
 Recovered at a soil recovery or soil treatment facility in Ireland subject to testing of the sediments in line with the selected facility licence at the time of the works; - 3.
 Recovered at a soil treatment facility in Great Britain or northern Europe; - 4.
 Disposed of at a licenced landfill facility in Ireland.